w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Location

-Consider the location of the menu in relation to the expectation of your target audience.
-For example, on websites (in left-to-right languages) the main navigation menu is commonly located vertically on the left of the pages, and sometimes horizontally across the top.
-Application menus are often expected horizontally across the top as well.
+Display the menu where the target audience of the website expects it.
+For example, on websites the main navigation menu is commonly located either vertically on the left of the pages (in left-to-right languages), or horizontally across the top.
+Application menus are usually expected horizontally across the top.

 ### Identification